Pay-as-you-earn tax: Similar systems

 Several other countries operate systems similar to PAYE that may be referred to as withholding tax or deduction of tax at source.
 See the articles listed below.

 Canada

 Canada requires tax deduction at source on payments of compensation by employers.
 The deduction is required for federal and provincial income taxes, Canada Pension Plan contributions, and Employment Insurance.

 France

-Initially set to start in 2018, France will introduce a pay-as-you-earn scheme for the collection of its state income tax (impôt sur le revenu) in January 2019.
+Initially set to start in 2018, France introduced a pay-as-you-earn scheme for the collection of its state income tax (impôt sur le revenu) in January 2019.
 To accommodate the progressivity of the French tax system, which considers the total income and composition of the household to set the tax rate of individuals, while preserving the privacy of employees to their employers, the administration only transmits to companies the individual tax rate to retain on their employees' paychecks, along with other payroll withholding, such as social security contributions.